canonical/ubuntu-packaging-guide/docs/explanation/development-process.rst

     containing a specified package or to determine whether the specified package is part of the supported seed.

-    If the outputted list is empty, uploading it during a freeze should be safe.
+    If the list output is empty, uploading it during a freeze should be safe.

 The freeze allows Archive Admins to fix package inconsistencies or critical